Interstate 10 in Arizona: Future

 Construction is planned for the 26 mi segment from Loop 202 (Santan Freeway) in Chandler to SR 387 near Casa Grande.
 A third lane will be added in each direction along with improvements to several interchanges, crossroads and bridges.
 An HOV lane will be constructed for the 6 mi segment from Loop 202 to Riggs Road.
 Construction was originally planned to begin in 2025 but was sped up to begin in 2023 when Governor Doug Ducey signed a bill allocating funds for this project.
+The $1 billion project also received a $95 million federal grant in January 2024; the state and the Maricopa Association of Governments will provide the rest of the funding.
 It is planned to be completed in 2026.

 HOV lane connections are planned to be constructed at the Loop 101 interchange in Tolleson.
 Construction is planned to begin in 2025 and be completed in 2027.

+In 2011, ADOT started a study to improve the I-10 in the Tucson area.
+In December 2020, ADOT released final design concept report that will widen I-10 by two to four lanes from the I-19 to Kolb Road interchanges.
+Several interchanges will be reconfigured with exit 264 being replaced.
+SR 210 will also be extended as a freeway to I-10 at the Alvernon Way interchange.
+The project will be done in 18 phases with two phases already receiving some funding.
+The project is expected to cost $1.2 billion.

+I-10 on the north side of Tucson will also be widened from three to four lanes in each direction between Ina Road to 22nd Street.
+Construction for this started in March 2022 and is expected to last until 2025.
+In April 2023, the Orange Grove Road interchange was closed by ADOT as part of the project.
+This and the Sunset Road interchange will be closed until at least late 2024.